Pinterest Marketing: Your Ultimate Creative Guide

 As Pinterest continues to roll out new features to help brands make a mark, the visual platform has seen a huge rise in video content.
 Compared to 55% of users on other social channels, Pinners are 75% more likely to watch a video about a topic that interests them on the platform.
 This rise matches the swelling popularity of video across the advertising industry.

-If you want your brand to stand out in a saturated content landscape, video must be a key pillar of your social strategy on Pinterest.
+If you want your brand to stand out in a saturated content landscape, video must be a key pillar of your marketing strategy on Pinterest.

-This guide will give you an overview of Pinterest marketing, the suite of ad placements you can utilize, as well as creative best practices to help you succeed in growing and converting your audience on the platform.
+This guide will give you an overview of Pinterest marketing, the type of ad placements you can utilize, as well as creative best practices and tips to help you succeed in growing and converting your audience on the platform.

 Even though Pinterest doesn’t self-identify as a social media platform, it has a lot of the hallmarks of the social experience: